 Policy cannot alter a legislative power or the manner or basis for its exercise, but it can explain or describe the way, in general, it should be exercised.
-Subject to the administrative law requirement, now enshrined in s 6(2)(f) of the Administrative Decisions (Judicial Review) Act 1977 (Cth), that decisions may not be taken "in accordance with a rule or policy without regard to the merits of the particular case", administrative decision-makers are entitled to take policy into account.
+Subject to the administrative law requirement, now enshrined in s 6(2)(f) of the Administrative Decisions (Judicial Review) Act 1977 (Cth), and state equivalents, that decisions may not be taken "in accordance with a rule or policy without regard to the merits of the particular case", administrative decision-makers are entitled to take policy into account.

 The complexity of modern Government administration has led to more and more policy documents which impact on decision-making.
 This is particularly so in the area of Government regulation of business.
+Policy has become so important that it is sometimes called "soft law".
+The contrast is with legislation or delegated legislation called "hard law".